perishllc/nano-uri/README.md

     // @optional message:
     message: "Thank you for using Nautilus!"

+    // @optional exact: (default: true), whether the amount must match exactly
+    // if false, amounts >= amount will be accepted
+    exact: true,

+    // @optional work: (default: true), whether the endpoint supports work generation
+    // if false, the wallet must provide the work for the block by some other means (CURRENTLY UNSUPPORTED IN NAUTILUS)
+    work: true,

+    // @optional reuse: (default: false), whether this request can be reused for future deposits
+    reuse: false,
 }

 // @optional: privateKey of the account that is requesting payment, to sign the request: